 - The pitched ball shall not rise higher than twelve feet above the ground.

-*At least three warm up pitches will be granted between each inning.
+*three warm up pitches will be granted between each inning.
 The umpire will make the final decision as to the number of warm up pitches allowed.

 - The speed and height of the pitched ball are left entirely to the judgment of the umpire.
 Any doubtful pitch should be ruled as an unfairly delivered pitch.